-- 5.9.4.1 Structural members.
+5.9.4.1 Structural members.
 Structural members or permanently installed equipment shall not visually or physically obstruct adjustment, servicing, removal of replaceable equipment or other required maintenance tasks.
 Panels, cases, and covers removed to access equipment shall have the same access requirements as replaceable equipment.
-Mounting provisions shall be directly visible and physically accessible to the maintainers. - 5.9.4.2 Large items.
-Large items which are difficult to remove shall be so mounted that they will not prevent convenient access to other items. - 5.9.4.3.
+Mounting provisions shall be directly visible and physically accessible to the maintainers.

+5.9.4.2 Large items.
+Large items which are difficult to remove shall be mounted so that they will not prevent convenient access to other items.

+5.9.4.3.
 Use of tools and test equipment.
 Check points, adjustment points, test points, cables, connectors, and labels shall be accessible and visible during maintenance.
-Sufficient space shall be provided for the use of test equipment and other required tools without difficulty or hazard. - 5.9.4.4 Rear access.
+Sufficient space shall be provided for the use of test equipment and other required tools without difficulty or hazard.

+5.9.4.4 Rear access.
 Sliding, rotating, or hinged equipment to which rear access is required shall be free to open or rotate their full distance and remain in the open position without being supported by hand.
 Rear access shall also be provided to plug connectors for test points, soldering, and pin removal where connectors require such operations.
-Aircraft installed equipment shall be configured for one-sided access. - 5.9.4.5 Relative accessibility.
-Mission critical items which require rapid maintenance shall be most accessible.
-When relative criticality is not a factor, items requiring most frequent access shall be most accessible. - 5.9.4.6.
-High failure rate items.
-High failure rate items should be accessible for replacement without moving non-failed items.
-Mechanical replacement items shall be removable with common hand tools and simple handling equipment.
+Aircraft installed equipment shall be configured for one-sided access.

+5.9.4.5 Relative accessibility.
+Mission critical items that require rapid maintenance shall be most accessible.
+When relative criticality is not a factor, items that require the most frequent access shall be most accessible.

+5.9.4.6 High-failure-rate items.
+High-failure-rate items should be accessible for replacement without moving non-failed items.